Ravenous (1999)

 They rescue a Scottish stranger named F.W.
 Colqhoun (Robert Carlyle) after nearly freezing to death from frostbite as he told the rest on how he survived which included cannibalism and tells everyone where he hid out which was in a nearby cave and so everyone goes there to find any more survivors.
 However F.W. is discovered later on as a canniballistic maniac and killing everyone that went with him and eating them too with Boyd escaping and injured while going back top his area and then he discovers that F.W. beat him there and is now a Colonel and he tries to warn others about him yet they don't believe him and is blamed when any deaths have happened.

-When I first watched this flick I wondered if I was going to be grossed out thinking I wasn't ready for it but it's not as bad as it seems.
+Bottom line is when I first watched this flick I wondered if I was going to be grossed out thinking I wasn't ready for it but it's not as bad as it seems.
 The film is unscary and a bit of a bore but there's are strong scene's at times just passing for this one to be average but barely passing.

 There's some good struggling moments here and there along with a killer telling his past giving it a good horror feel to it plus we see some violent bloodshed with a talented cast.
 But yet it doesn't make up for the plot which sometimes metla away like the snow in this film.